 - Telework arrangements may be adjusted, as feasible and appropriate, to fit an individual’s changing needs.
-For example, K-12 schools may open in August/September, but may close again in October causing an individual’s needs to change.
+For example, K-12 schools may open in March/April, but may close again in May, causing an individual’s needs to change.

 Due to the evolving circumstances around COVID-19, there is no predetermined length of time for telework arrangements.
-However, telework requests being made for the fall that are approved apply for the fall semester only.
-Should the pandemic extend beyond the end of 2020, a new telework request will be needed at that time.
+However, telework requests being made for the spring that are approved apply for the spring semester only.
+Should the pandemic extend beyond the end of the Spring 2021 semester, a new telework request will be needed at that time.
 Arrangements approved under the COVID-19 Temporary Telework Policy last for the duration of the semester, as defined and communicated by the University over time.

 You may ask your employees what their intentions are; however, you must ask this question of all employees who report to you.
 Do not single out individuals for this question.
 Even if motivated by a benevolent concern, you also may not single out employees for telework or other changes to their employment on the basis of their age or CDC risk factors.
 Do not ask medically based questions of the employee or their family member.
 To the extent an employee submits a request directly to HR, we will contact you to discuss those requests.

 Managers also may ask graduate assistants if they are able to work on campus.
 Make sure you are consistent and ask all of your graduate assistants.

 If this request stems from family-related situation, please contact your manager.
 If your request is related to a personal medical condition, please contact Annette Lucidi in Human Resources.

 As a reminder, accommodations and telework requests are not intended to address reduced hours of work.

 Yes, individuals approved for telework may periodically be on campus as necessary and reasonable for work.
 However, all individuals who visit campus must abide by the guidelines set forth in the Caritas Commitment.